ipfs/benchmarks/README.md

 ![Grafana import dashboard](./docs/images/import-hover.png)

-All of the configuration will be stored in the Grafana docker image.
-The data for influxDB is stored outside of the InfluxDB docker image and resides in a folder adjacent to the `benchmarks` folder named `/data/influxdb`.
+* All of the Grafana configuration is stored in a folder adjacent to the this project's folder named `/data/grafana`.
+* The data for influxDB is stored in a folder adjacent to the this project's folder named `/data/influxdb`.

 ## Run dashboard locally and send results to InfluxDB